-Easy activities for kids and I nailed it with this one.
+Easy activities for kids and I nailed it with this Christmas idea.

 Aside from my clear artistic gifts, this activity was/is such a hit with my kids because: it’s personal.

-Kids like things that are personalized and special, and that’s exactly what you can do when you make this activity for your kids.
+Kids like things that are personalized and special, and that’s exactly what you can do when you make this Christmas art activity for your kids.

-My kids gave a whole lot of input on the items they wanted my to draw and color.
+Remember: the goal here is for this to be a one-of-a-kind coloring page.
+My kids gave a whole lot of input on the items they wanted me to draw and color.

 It was personal because it was parent-made-art (which really is so special to kids) and they were a part of creating it.